caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 - Makes progress even while Circuit Breaker is tripped
 - Logical: potentially implemented by e.g. gossip protocol; the salient feature is that it is downstream from the event store

+### Application Gateways

+The layered architecture of the style invites aggregation of individual Hyperobjects.
+Hyperobjects are intended to support an evolutionary approach, allowing clients to them directly at first then to factor common access patterns or cross-service composite abstractions into a service of its own.
+These aggregation services are known alternately as experience-based APIs, frontend servers, service aggregators, application gateways, view-model servers, etc.
+These services are themselves clients of the Hyperobjects layer and are not constrained as such; they do play a key role in the Hyperobjects style as briefly described thus far.

+These services do not own any domain-specific data.
+They do not participate in the universal hypermedia events backplane.
+They logically belong to a particular client application and likely share code with the same.
+Their role is to provide agility at the application layer, allowing client-specific abstractions to evolve independently of the domain abstractions and for application logic to span bounded contexts.

 Elaborations; Related and Future Work
 =====================================